kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Technology Developments and Innovations
+## Technical Innovations and Insights

-* [OpenNvidia Could Become the AI Generation's WinTel](https://soylentnews.org/article.pl?sid=25/10/04/0327256&from=rss) - Explores how OpenNvidia might shape the future of AI computing, much like how WinTel characterized an era of personal computers.

-* [Scientists Grow Mini Human Brains To Power Computers](https://science.slashdot.org/story/25/10/04/0729235/scientists-grow-mini-human-brains-to-power-computers?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Examines an innovative approach where lab-grown mini human brains are used to enhance computing capabilities.

-* [Signal Braces For Quantum Age With SPQR Encryption Upgrade](https://it.slashdot.org/story/25/10/03/234236/signal-braces-for-quantum-age-with-spqr-encryption-upgrade?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Signal's new encryption standard updates for potential quantum computing advancements.
+* [Hosting a WebSite on a Disposable Vape](https://soylentnews.org/article.pl?sid=25/10/04/0342221&amp;from=rss) - An unconventional approach to demonstrate the flexibilities of modern electronics.

+* [Parrot – type-safe SQL in Gleam, supports SQlite, PostgreSQL and MySQL](https://github.com/daniellionel01/parrot) - A new tool aimed at improving database interactions through type-safety.

+* [Show HN: Run – a CLI universal code runner I built while learning Rust](https://github.com/Esubaalew/run) - A versatile code runner created as a learning project in Rust.

+* [Clavier: An FPGA-based mechanical keyboard with USB hub and comms interfaces](https://github.com/lsartory/Clavier) - A mechanical keyboard with advanced customization and connectivity options.

-## AI and Computing Power
+## AI and Machine Learning

-* [OpenAI's hunger for computing power has Sam Altman dashing around the globe](https://www.wsj.com/tech/ai/openai-sam-altman-asia-middle-east-7b660809) - Highlights OpenAI CEO's search for partnerships and resources to meet the burgeoning demand for AI computing.
+* [OpenAI's hunger for computing power](https://www.wsj.com/tech/ai/openai-sam-altman-asia-middle-east-7b660809) - Exploring the high computational demands of modern AI systems.

-* [XiangShan Vector Floating-Point Unit Design](https://docs.xiangshan.cc/projects/design/en/latest/backend/VFPU/) - Detailed insights into vector floating-point designs under the XiangShan project.

 * [How to inject knowledge efficiently?
-Knowledge infusion scaling law for LLMs](https://arxiv.org/abs/2509.19371) - Research exploring efficient knowledge infusion techniques in large language models.
+Knowledge infusion scaling law for LLMs](https://arxiv.org/abs/2509.19371) - A study on scaling and enhancing knowledge in large language models.

+* [ProofOfThought: LLM-based reasoning using Z3 theorem proving](https://github.com/DebarghaG/proofofthought) - Leveraging theorem proving for logical reasoning in AI.

+* [AI-powered open-source code laundering](https://github.com/SudoMaker/rEFui/blob/main/HALL_OF_SHAME.md) - A controversial example of AI in code generation and attribution.

+## Technology History and Legacy Systems

+* [Threads without Locks (2007)](https://swtch.com/~rsc/talks/threads07/) - Revisiting a seminal talk on concurrency without typical locking mechanisms.

+* [Achieving period-correct graphics in personal computer emulators - Part 1: The Amiga](https://blog.johnnovak.net/2022/04/15/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-the-amiga/) - Insights into emulating classic systems faithfully.

+* [Mod.
+5140 - IBM's First Laptop Computer](https://richardsapperdesign.com/products/mod-5140/) - A look back at the origins of laptop design with IBM's early model.

+* [Thunderscan: A clever device transforms a printer into a scanner](https://www.folklore.org/Thunderscan.html) - An innovative gadget from the early 2000s.

-## Privacy Concerns and Security
+## Cybersecurity and Privacy

-* [Amazon's Ring Plans to Scan Everyone's Face at the Door](https://yro.slashdot.org/story/25/10/04/0357255/amazons-ring-plans-to-scan-everyones-face-at-the-door?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A discussion on privacy issues arising from Amazon Ring's facial scanning plans.
+* [Google Is Ending Gmailify and POP Support](https://tech.slashdot.org/story/25/10/03/2248228/google-is-ending-gmailify-and-pop-support?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Google's decision may affect users relying on these email services.

-* [The UK is still trying to backdoor encryption for Apple users](https://www.eff.org/deeplinks/2025/10/uk-still-trying-backdoor-encryption-apple-users) - An exploration of ongoing efforts by the UK to compromise Apple users' encryption and the challenges surrounding digital privacy.
+* [The UK is still trying to backdoor encryption for Apple users](https://www.eff.org/deeplinks/2025/10/uk-still-trying-backdoor-encryption-apple-users) - The ongoing debate over privacy and backdoors in encryption.

+* [NSA and IETF: Can an attacker purchase standardization of weakened cryptography?](https://blog.cr.yp.to/20251004-weakened.html) - Exploring vulnerabilities in standards development and potential exploits.

+* [Cuckoo hashing improves SIMD hash tables](https://reiner.org/cuckoo-hashing) - Innovations in making hash tables more efficient using advanced algorithms.

-## Space and Astronomy
+## Space and Science

-* [Space Mission Options for Reconnaissance and Mitigation of Asteroid 2024 YR4](https://arxiv.org/abs/2509.12351) - NASA explores potential missions to address and mitigate asteroid 2024 YR4.
+* [Space Mission Options for Reconnaissance and Mitigation of Asteroid 2024 YR4](https://arxiv.org/abs/2509.12351) - Exploring potential strategies for managing asteroid threats.

+* [Scientists Grow Mini Human Brains To Power Computers](https://science.slashdot.org/story/25/10/04/0729235/scientists-grow-mini-human-brains-to-power-computers?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Blurring the lines between biology and technology with innovative research.

-* [Far Side of the Moon May be Colder Than the Near Side, Lunar Rocks Suggest](https://soylentnews.org/article.pl?sid=25/10/02/1410217&from=rss) - A study investigating temperature differences between the far and near sides of the Moon.
+* [Far Side of the Moon May be Colder Than the Near Side, Lunar Rocks Suggest](https://soylentnews.org/article.pl?sid=25/10/02/1410217&amp;from=rss) - Discoveries that may reveal more about our moon's mysteries.

-## Software and Development

-* [Self-Hosting Email Like It’s 1984](https://maxadamski.com/blog/2025/10/email.html) - A nostalgic take on the art of self-hosting email in the digital era.

-* [How We’re Redesigning Audacity For The Future](https://youtu.be/QYM3TWf_G38) - Discussion of upcoming changes and developments for the Audacity audio editor.

-## Health and Scientific Discoveries

-* [Scientists are discovering a powerful new way to prevent cancer](https://www.economist.com/science-and-technology/2025/09/02/scientists-are-discovering-a-powerful-new-way-to-prevent-cancer) - Promising innovations in cancer prevention are explored by leading researchers.

-* [Why Do Women Outlive Men?
-A Study of 1,176 Species Points to an Answer](https://science.slashdot.org/story/25/10/04/0427230/why-do-women-outlive-men-a-study-of-1176-species-points-to-an-answer?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Comparative research across species sheds light on gender longevity differences.
+* [This Black Hole Flipped its Magnetic Field](https://soylentnews.org/article.pl?sid=25/09/30/0346236&amp;from=rss) - A peculiar cosmic event challenges our understanding of black holes.

-## Cultural and Retro Computing
+## Environmental and Societal Developments

-* [How Charlie Brown Captured the US Psyche](https://soylentnews.org/article.pl?sid=25/10/03/1516247&from=rss) - An exploration of how the beloved Peanuts character resonates with American culture.

-* [Thunderscan: A clever device transforms a printer into a scanner (2004)](https://www.folklore.org/Thunderscan.html) - Revisiting a retro device that innovatively repurposed printers as scanners.
+* [A UK Police Force Suspends Working From Home After Finding Automated Keystroke Scam](https://news.slashdot.org/story/25/10/04/209200/a-uk-police-force-suspends-working-from-home-after-finding-automated-keystroke-scam?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Risks of remote work policies highlighted by a keystroke scam.

+* [Scientists Catch a Shark Threesome on Camera](https://soylentnews.org/article.pl?sid=25/10/02/1413244&amp;from=rss) - A rare sighting shedding light on animal behavior.

+* [Inequality in Agri-Food Chains: Global South Produces the Food, the Global North Keeps the Wealth](https://soylentnews.org/article.pl?sid=25/09/29/0126248&amp;from=rss) - Addressing systemic issues in global food distribution.

+* [$912 energy independence without red tape](https://sunboxlabs.com/) - A DIY approach to achieving affordable energy independence.

 ---